James-Dyer/cse108-final/database.md

 assignment_id – FK → assignments.id, not null
 title – string, short label for the step AI generated (e.g. “Design the data structures”) description – text, detailed instructions for the step order_index – integer, defines ordering within the assignment (0, 1, 2, …) created_at – datetime updated_at – datetime

+### learning_objectives
+What: Stores the learning objectives for an assignment (mini-lessons).
+Created when: Generated when an assignment is created (deterministic fallback or LLM later), or when replaced via API.
+Owned by: Each learning objective belongs to exactly one assignment.

+Columns (MVP):
+id – integer PK
+assignment_id – FK → assignments.id, not null
+title – string, not null (<=255 chars) summary – text, not null why_it_matters – text, optional (default empty) used_in_this_assignment – text, optional (default empty) order_index – integer, defines ordering within the assignment (0, 1, 2, …)
+created_at – datetime
+updated_at – datetime